octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

     winning_ticket_number_hash : bytes;
 ]
 ```
 2. Adding the new input in the openRaffleParameter.
-The type bytes is added in the tuple:
+The type bytes are added in the tuple:
 ```js
 type openRaffleParameter is tez * timestamp * option(string) * bytes
 ```